vigata/traffic-signal-detector/report.md

 #### Classification stage ####
 For the classification state we will use a simple LeNET style CNN to which we will feed the resized output (32x32) of the boxes from the inference stage.
 Our network has the following topology:
-![alt text](report/model.png "Lenet CNN style model") After training we end with a keras compiled model we can use on our main detector.
+![alt text](report/model.png "Lenet CNN style model")

+After training we end with a keras compiled model we can use on our main detector.

 ### Benchmark
 For benchmarking the system we will use the metrics stated above.
-Of particular interest will be the accuracy and validation loss in our testing set on the classification stage, and the lack of failures of the system when identyfing status of the light.
+Of particular interest will be the accuracy and validation loss in our testing set on the classification stage, and the lack of failures of the system when identifying status of the light.